trustableai/trustableai.github.io/index.md

 ## About

 Trustable AI is a decentralized protocol of gathering with people get involved in the movement of building Trustable AI, also is a decentralized autonomous organization on blockchain.
-Field of interests is Trust economy after AI becomes a juridical person.
+Field of interests is Trust economy after AI becomes a juridical person, "Trustworthy AI", "Explainable AI" and "AI Alignment".

 ### Our Hypothesis
 1. AI will inevitably enter the human economy.